finspresso/finspresso/inflation/README.md

 #### Create new MySQL database

-Once the LAMPP server is running you should be able to create the database via e.g. phpMyAdmin.
-E.g. for Ubuntu 20.04 [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-20-04).
-Afterwards you can type in your browser
+Once the XAMPP server is running you should be able to create the database via e.g. phpMyAdmin.
+The installation instruction for phpMyAdmin e.g. for Ubuntu 20.04 are given [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-20-04).
+To access the MySQL database via phpMyAdmin, type the following in your browser:

 ```sh
 http://localhost/phpmyadmin/